Certification

 insoles in protective footwear

-Did you know that replacing (semi-)orthopaedic insoles in work or safety footwear (protective footwear) is not allowed just like that?
-In this case, the combination of the footwear and the insole no longer meets the legal health and safety requirements.
-In order to ensure that the combination of (semi-)orthopaedic insoles with protective footwear does meet the requirements, it must comply with European Regulation EU/2016/425 for safety aspects and European Regulation EU/2017/745 for health aspects.
+Did you know that replacing (semi-)orthopaedic insoles in work or safety footwear (protective footwear) cannot be done without meeting specific requirements?
+Without proper authorisation, the combination of the footwear and the insole may no longer comply with legal health and safety requirements.
+To ensure that the combination of (semi-)orthopaedic insoles with protective footwear fully complies with the requirements, it must adhere to European Regulation EU/2016/425, covering safety aspects, and European Regulation EU/2017/745, covering health aspects.

-Would you like to know more about the specifics of these regulations and how 4Allbrands (semi-)orthopaedic insoles comply with them when used in all brands and models of work and safety footwear?
-MAAK lawyers have drafted a document explaining how this legislation and the use of (semi-)orthopaedic insoles in protective footwear is permitted.
+Would you like to know more about these regulations and how 4Allbrands (semi-)orthopaedic insoles comply with them across all brands and models of work and safety footwear?
+MAAK Lawyers has prepared a document outlining how this legislation permits the use of (semi-)orthopaedic insoles in protective footwear.

-The 4Allbrands (semi-)orthopaedic insoles have been tested and approved by the Dutch Labour Inspectorate and the German Bavarian Trade Inspection, would you like to know more?
+The 4Allbrands (semi-)orthopaedic insoles have been tested and approved by the Dutch Labour Inspectorate and the Bavarian Trade Inspection.
+Would you like to know more?